bernaferrari/default-opener/README.md

 ---

-**Opener** is a powerful macOS utility that lets you view and manage which applications open your files and URL schemes.
+**Default Opener** is a powerful macOS utility that lets you view and manage which applications open your files and URL schemes.
 Stop apps from hijacking your file associations without permission.

-## Why Opener?
+## Why Default Opener?

 Ever installed an app that suddenly became the default for all your code files?
 Or wanted VS Code to open `.json` files instead of Xcode?
-Opener solves these frustrations:
+Default Opener solves these frustrations:

 - **See what's happening**: View all file type associations at a glance
 - **Bulk operations**: Select multiple file types and change them all at once
 - **Filter by app**: See all files handled by a specific app and reassign them
 - **Backup & restore**: Save your preferences and restore them after system updates or new app installations
-- **Activity log**: Track all changes with full undo support
+- **Instant undo**: Changed something by mistake?
+Undo immediately via toast notification

 ## Features